Tuberculosis (TB) : Meaning, Symptoms and Treatment

 However, some have even developed resistance to less frequently used antibiotics such as fluoroquinolones.

-Therefore, these resistant strains pose a threat to effective treatment and that is why Tuberculosis keeps spreading.
+Therefore, these resistant strains pose a threat to effective treatment and that is why TB keeps spreading.

 Who Is at Risk?